-- PSC 324.
-SOUTHERN POLITICS.
-Exploration of politics of the American South, its historical and cultural roots, leading figures, styles of governing and influence on national politics.
-3 - PSC 325.
+- PSC 325.
 WOMEN AND POLITICS.
 An historical and analytical study of the role of women as political activists and office holders on the international, national and local levels of government.
 3 - PSC 404.
 SCIENCE, TECHNOLOGY, AND SOCIETY.
 An analysis of how science and technology have altered human relationships involving the community and larger political and economic structures, including modern assumptions about future growth, the scale of economic activity, and grass-roots as well as top-down activism.
 3 - PSC 406.
 STATE AND LOCAL GOVERNMENT.
 Organization, operations, and problems of state and local governments in the United States.
 Intergovernmental relations.
 Special attention to systems of government in Mississippi.
-Prerequisite: PSC 201.3 - PSC 408.
+Prerequisite: - PSC 408.
 LEGISLATION.
 Organization and procedures of legislative bodies; bill drafting and committee functions in the legislative process.
 Prerequisite: PSC 201.3 - PSC 420.
 THE AMERICAN PRESIDENCY.
 Emphasis on executive branch of the federal government.
 Prerequisite: PSC 201.
 3 - PSC 422.
 GOVERNMENT REGULATION OF BUSINESS.
 Methods and types of government control, organization and procedures of administrative agencies, development, principles, and influences of administrative law, judicial interpretation.
 Prerequisite: PSC 201.
 3 - PSC 426.
 PUBLIC OPINION AND PARTICIPATION.
 An examination of the political role of the public's beliefs and preferences in theory and in practice.
 Among the topics covered are how public opinion is measured, its uses, conditioning effects of socio-economic factors, the manipulation of opinion and its effect on community development and voting.
 A semester project and written report are required.
 Prerequisite: PSC 201.
 3 - PSC 431.
 CLASSICAL TO MEDIEVAL POLITICAL THEORY.
 An examination of the traditions in political theory throughout the classical and medieval periods.
 Emphasis will be placed on the Socratic tradition in the works of Plato and Aristotle.
 Prerequisite: PSC 201.
 3 - PSC 432.
 RENAISSANCE TO MODERN POLITICAL THEORY.
 An examination of the traditions of early modern political thought from the Renaissance to the Late Modern Periods, with an emphasis on the social contract theorists throughout the Age of the Enlightenment.
 Prerequisite: PSC 201.
 3 - PSC 435.
 AMERICAN POLITICAL PARTIES AND POLITICS.
 Suffrage, nominations, and elections; nature, organization and operation of political parties; problems of representative government; interest groups, campaign techniques.
 Prerequisite: PSC 201.
 3 - PSC 440.
 THE JUDICIAL PROCESS.
 An introduction to the judicial process focusing on the roles of judge and lawyer from the first case filing to final appeal.
 Students trace the litigation chain through both civil and criminal actions in state and federal systems critically assessing the roles played by individual and institutional actors.
 3